GoogleChrome/developer.chrome.com/site/en/blog/custom-scrollbar/index.md

 unconventional CSS matrices to build a custom scroller that doesn’t require any JavaScript while scrolling, just some setup code.

-## TL;DR
+## Summary
-You don’t care about the nitty gritty?
+You don’t care about the little things?
 You just want to look at the [Nyan cat demo](https://googlechromelabs.github.io/ui-element-samples/custom-scrollbar/) and get the library?
 You can find the demo’s code in our [GitHub repo](https://github.com/GoogleChromeLabs/ui-element-samples/tree/gh-pages/custom-scrollbar).